What is Culture Shock?

 Causes of Culture Shock

-We experience culture shock because the new culture has different rules from our own.
-Things that we take for granted in our own culture turn out otherwise in a foreign environment.
-A new society’s rules of behavior and non-verbal communication are usually different from our own.
-We do not know how to act appropriately in our new environment and others do not act as we expect them, causing culture shock.
+A new society’s rules of behavior and nonverbal communication are usually different from our own.
+We do not know how to act appropriately in our new environment, and others do not act as we expect them to, causing culture shock.

 Who Experiences Culture Shock?